|The Paradox of Artificial Intelligence|

-What do we mean by "intelligence" in practical terms.
+The emergence of large language models such as GTP4 has revitalized the question of what do we mean by "intelligence" in practical terms.
 And once we adopt an operational definition does it defeat the whole idea of "artificial intelligence"?
-The solution might be to realize that intelligence isn't a property but a relationship.
+The solution might be to realize that intelligence isn't a property, but a relationship.

 There is a longstanding problem that people working on artificial intelligence have had to cope with.
-Whenever you create your latest amazing program that does something that previously only a human could do then the intelligence sort of melts away as if it never was.
+Whenever you create your latest amazing program that does something that previously only a human could do then the intelligence that you were working on sort of melts away as if it never was.

 Look at the early days when it seemed to be right to try to create artificial intelligence by writing programs that could play chess, say.
 Obviously you have to be intelligent to play chess.
 It is a subtle game that involves thinking, whatever that is, planning and strategy.
 It is a game that needs human intelligence and a program that plays chess has to be intelligent.

 Only of course once you have built a program that solves the chess problem you realise that it is nothing of the sort.

 It is clearly a collection of algorithms that seem to do the same job.
 Often it is said that computers don't play chess like humans and the reason the intelligence vanishes is that there are non-intelligent ways of solving some problems that we solve using intelligence.

 That is there are a set of problems that when approached using the wetware of the human brain seem to embody the idea of intelligent thought.
 However, just because the human brain needs to tackle something in a way that you are happy to label "intelligence" it doesn't mean that this is the only way.
 Given the superior speed and accuracy of a digital computer and given the different way that its memory works you can solve the chess problem using nothing that looks like intelligence.